dasiths/dasiths.github.io/_posts/2026-06-14-backpressure-in-coding-agent-harnesses.md

 Start by sensing.
 Gate only when the signal is trusted and the cost of letting the issue through is high enough.

 A gate also tells you something about the harness itself.
 Its false positives and false negatives are a reading on sensor quality.
 A gate that keeps crying wolf is telling you to fix or retire the sensor behind it, not to tighten the gate.
 That is where the lifecycle loops back on itself.
-The team process for running that loop, formalizing a reading into a sensor, wiring its gate, and improving or retiring it as trust shifts and models change, is the subject of the next post.
+Formalizing a reading into a sensor, and in particular shifting more of its work from opinion to proof, is the subject of the next post.
+The team process for running that loop, wiring a gate, and improving or retiring it as trust shifts and models change, comes later in the series.

 ## Concept lineage